iOS 26

 Secure your Phone is probably one of the most important things to do when you get a new Android Phone.

-We store all kind of sensitive information on our phones.
-So make sure you keep that information safe by setting up some security measures.
+We store all kinds of sensitive information on our phones, so make sure you keep that information safe by setting up security measures.

-Years ago, we only had few options to lock our phones (pin, pattern, password).
-But nowadays Android Phones come with new layers of security such as fingerprint reader, iris scanner, etc .
+Years ago, we only had a few options to lock our phones (PIN, pattern, password).
+Nowadays, however, Android phones come with new layers of security, such as fingerprint readers and iris scanners.

-If you own one of the latest Android flagships, chances are your phone gives you different options to lock your phone, so feel free to use the ones that are more convenient for you.
+If you own one of the latest Android flagships, your phone probably gives you different options to lock it, so feel free to use the more convenient ones.

 Your Android phone comes with an Autofill password feature that makes it easy to store and manage all your passwords in one place.